Employees empowered with the resources and knowledge to protect your organization from cyberthreats is one of the best lines of defense you can have.

 A robust cybersecurity strategy does require a financial commitment if you are serious about protecting your organization.
 However, there are many steps you can take that require little or no financial investment.

 Take Action: Create and institute cybersecurity policies and procedures; restrict administrative and access privileges; enable multi-factor or 2-factor authentication; train employees to spot malicious emails and create backup manual procedures to keep critical business processes in operation during a cyber incident.
 Such procedures may include processing payments in the case a third party vendor or website is not operational.
-Learn more about how to do this using NCSA’s “Quick Wins” tip sheet.
+Learn more about how to do this using NCA’s “Quick Wins” tip sheet.

 #4: Outsourcing work to a vendor will wash your hands of security liability in the case of a cyber incident